pepnova-9/err-handling-sample/README.md

-- アプリケーションでのハンドリングのしやすさ
+- Ease of handling in the application
-    - ErrNoRowsのようにエラーの意味がわかる
+    - Errors have clear meanings, like ErrNoRows
-    - -> 独自エラーを適切に定義
+    - -> Properly define custom errors
-- 運用者のハンドリングのしやすさ
+- Ease of handling for operators
-    - どこで、どういう経路でエラーが発生したのかがわかる
+    - Understand where and how the error occurred
-    - errorをラップしてmsgを付与。またはスタック付きerrorがある外部ライブラリを使う
+    - Wrap the error and add a message, or use an external library that provides stack-trace errors
-    - 引数の値 (個人情報のマスクが必要)
+    - Values of arguments (personal information needs to be masked)
-- クライアントのハンドリングのしやすさ
+- Ease of handling for clients
-    - 4xxや5xx
+    - 4xx and 5xx errors
-    - リトライすれば解決するのか、クライアント/サーバーどちらにエラー原因があるのか
+    - Determine if retrying will resolve the issue, and whether the error is on the client or server side
-        - -> 独自エラーを適切にハンドリング、APIのcontrollerでHTTP Responseに変換
+        - -> Properly handle custom errors and convert them to HTTP responses in the API controller
-    - エンドユーザーが次に何をしたらいいかわかるメッセージを表示する
+    - Display messages that inform end users about what to do next